Domestic violence orders

 How a DVO can affect you

-A domestic violence order isn’t just a piece of paper — it can affect your daily life, your relationships, and your future.
+A domestic violence order isn’t just a piece of paper — it can affect your daily life, your relationships, and your future, which is why it's so important to seek legal advice as early as possible.

 If you're the respondent, a DVO might stop you from contacting someone, returning home, or even seeing your children.
 It can also show up on police checks, which may impact employment or travel.
 Breaching a DVO — even accidentally — is a criminal offence and can lead to serious penalties.